Over the past few weeks, I’ve shared three Pure Option Deals with you.

 In May 2017, we rented the property to a very nice couple.
 Monthly rent was $1,120 per month.
 At the same time, we gave them an Option to buy the property for $140,000 13 months later.
 We also agreed, if the tenants were in good standing and did what they promised, to Owner Finance the property to them.
 In other words, we’d be the bank.

 The owner financing terms were $10,000 down with monthly payments of $925 (PI only), at 7.679% for 30 years.

 In 2018, this nice couple bought the property from us, and we owner financed the property to them.
 They still live in and love this home today.
 This is a great example of a true Win-Win Deal!

 Do you see how valuable our Option work was to this deal?
 Without it, there’s a good chance this transaction would have fallen apart.

 Time is running short.
-Our Power of Pure Options two-day seminar is fast approaching – January 28 & 29, 2023.
+Our Power of Pure Options two-day Zoom-only seminar is fast approaching – January 28 & 29, 2023.
 Early-bird pricing ends on January 22, 2023.

 Think of all the deals you’ll be able to do IF the Option tool is in your creative deal structuring toolbox!
 We look forward to seeing you on Zoom!